 For example, if ‘A’ says to ‘B’ “my estate at Rampur of 100 bighas”.
 A is having an estate at Rampur of 100 bighas.
 In such a case evidence can not be given saying that it was meant to be for an estate at a different place and of different size [Illustration].

-The principle behind this section is that the words of a written document have to be construed only according to their natural meaning and no acts of the parties can alter or qualify the words which are plain and unambiguous.
+The principle behind this section is that the words of a written document has to be construed only according to their natural meaning and no acts of the parties can alter or qualify the words which are plain and unambiguous.
 In North Indian Railways v.
-Hastings (Lord) the same principle was upheld, it was said that if the written statements are plain and unambiguous, then it must be construed according to the plain and unambiguous language of the states themselves.
+Hastings (Lord) the same principle was upheld, it was said that if the written statements are plain and unambiguous, then the it must be construed according to the plain and unambiguous language of the states themselves.

 This section applies only when the execution of the document is admitted and when there are no vitiating circumstances against it.